mszegedy/plea/story/ch-1.md

 ---

 Alexey and company's matchbox house contained a slightly smaller matchbox for the bedrooms and bathroom, and a narrow L-shaped hallway around the seam that served as a combined living area and kitchen.
 Squeezing past alternately burning and defunct copper radiators was a daily exercise for its inhabitants, and its main imports were large quantities of rice, and smaller quantities of fermented bean products to eat it with.
-The "kitchen" was a corner of the common area taken up by a brass storm kettle, detailed to resemble a vase tunicate, a stack of sooty cookware to its left, and a bag of coal and a box of matches to its right.
+The "kitchen" was a corner of the common area taken up by a brass storm kettle, detailed to resemble a vase tunicate, a stack of sooty cookware to its left, a bag of coal and a box of matches to its right.

-_\[the writing of this chapter is in progress]_
+Vasilisa Petrovna Mirnaya was hanging out in the common area, feet propped up on the dining table, reading a pulp novel.
+Her casual demeanor belied an intense nerdiness, more truthfully represented by her large round reading glasses, colorful and fuzzy socks and sweater, and sweatpants.

+"Hey guys, what's up?
+God*damn* dude, you're gonna need a new hoodie."

+"…I'm fine.
+I've got spares," said Alexey.

+"This one was totally your fave though wasn't it."

+"It still is!
+I just need to graft some new sleeves onto it."

+Alexey and Artemis represented the half of the household who knew how to sew fabric, although only Artemis applied this skill with any regularity.
+Alexey's recent stitching experience was all the medical kind, which he was nevertheless quietly proud of.

+"Word.
+Hey Tosha, come out!
+Alexey's back from the hospital!"

+Tosha (known by this mononym to just about everyone) stuck a headful of curls and a single bespectacled eye out of his room.

+"H'lo.
+Sorry you didn't die.
+There's soup."
+His rhetorical duty concluded, Tosha disappeared again.

+Alexey cracked a smile for the first time since waking up.
+While it would have offended almost anyone else, Alexey felt that Tosha, in his bluntness, managed to show more understanding of his feelings than everyone else put together.
+What consolation prize could possibly make up for a failed suicide attempt, other than soup?

+"What kind of soup?"

+"Reindeer tripe," replied Artemis and Vasilisa simultaneously.

+Alexey maintained the smile.
+He felt more at home than he could possibly have felt in the frozen afterlife, and even more so than he ever did at Shchavel' House. _Fuck that stupid will,_ he thought. _I'm not part of your game anymore, mother.
+You have no power over me.
+I am_ never _coming back._

+---

+The snow melted.
+The mosquitos came.
+And when they left again, a woman left with them.

+---

+A night in late October, Alexey was having a nightmare.
+He had nightmares every night, but this night there was a new tool in his mind's shed of torture instruments: a girl his age and build, with auburn Ryzhaya hair instead of his usual black.

+"Wake up," she said.
+"We need to meet.
+It's an emergency."
+Or something along those lines; in his dreams, it was always hard to hear, because of all the high-pitched buzzing.

+Half-lucid, he complied and awoke.
+Naked, he lumbered over to the bathroom.
+Wasn't the girl inside mirrors, or something?
+Or do I just need to use the toilet?
+It felt like a fever dream.
+A healthy Alexey did _not_ wake up sleepy.
+He woke up perfectly alert and functioning.
+Maybe he was still dreaming?
+He brushed against a radiator and burned his hip and hand.
+Yet, he still didn't awaken properly.
+He just kept stumbling forward.

+The bathroom, in one of the greater strokes of masterful architecture comprising the matchbox house, was one of the few rooms with a window.
+This night, just as it was the past New Year's Eve, its purpose was to permit the fullest, brightest gaze of the Moon-Mother that she could afford to give.
+Everything in the room, Alexey included, was outlined in blue-silver light.

+"Alexey?"

+He frowned, then turned to look at the mirror the sound had come from.
+He saw a girl, instead of himself.

+"Alexey, hello.
+I'm Sofia. …Pankratyevna.
+Do you recognize me?"

+He recognized her.

+“You were in my nightmares."

+The lucidity was quickly coming to him, dream-reasoning replaced with an altogether different and much more skeptical perspective.

+"…yeah.
+Alexey, you need to get out of here."

+"No, wait.
+What?
+Sofia, who _are_ you?
+My twin sister?
+What are you doing in my mirror?"

+"I'm you, from a different timeline or something, I don't know.
+Please, you _have_ to get to Shchavel' House, or they'll find you."

+Dozens of objections collided in Alexey's mind, and only one won egress from his mouth:

+"But… I'm _not_ a girl!"

+"Alexey, are you even _listening_ to me?"

+"Sofia, who's coming to find me?
+This is very important.
+Can I take a car?
+Do I have to go to Shchavel' House, or can I go… literally anywhere else?"

+"I don't know, I don't know any other safe places and I don't know what kind of monsters are coming to get you.
+I don't know!
+They killed Mom like an hour ago and they're going to kill you too!"

+"Okay, okay… are my friends safe?"

+"No."

+"…are _you_ safe?"

+"…I'll manage."

+"Like hell you will.
+What happens if I break this mirror?
+I've always wanted to do that, anyhow."

+"I don't know.
+Mom told me our worlds are equally real, or something, and the mirrors are some kind of door from one to the other."

+Alexey outstretched a hand and pressed his fingertips against the mirror.

+"Grab my hand."

+With some trepidation, Sofia Pankratyevna touched Alexey's hand.
+This turned into a handshake, which turned into a firm handhold.
+Alexey grabbed her elbow with his other hand, and in one motion, wrenched her into his reality.
+The mirror shattered, and the sink collapsed under Sofia's weight, the burst pipe washing silvered glass shrapnel off of the both of them with freezing water.

+"…that wasn't as satisfying as I thought it was gonna be, but still, I'm happy to see that piece of shit mirror go down."

+"…do you need clothes?"

+"Yeah.
+Let's dry off in my room.
+You wake up all my friends and then we can all get the fuck out of here."

+Twenty-three minutes and some frantic packing and yelling later the five of them were crammed into the Mitsubishi, Artemis at the wheel.

+"Downtown.
+Near the lower school," directed Alexey.

+"Got it.
+Let's roll," said Artemis.

+The Moon-Mother watched them depart into the frozen night.